 What we will be doing with your Personal Data

-At Sorry Mate Group Limited we will use the Personal Data you provide primarily for the provision of legal services to you and for related purposes including updating and enhancing client records, analysis for management purposes, and legal and regulatory compliance including crime detection and prevention.
+At Smooth Law Limited we will use the Personal Data you provide primarily for the provision of legal services to you and for related purposes including updating and enhancing client records, analysis for management purposes, and legal and regulatory compliance including crime detection and prevention.
 Our use of that information is subject to your instructions, the GDPR and our duty of confidentiality.
 Please note that our work for you may require us to disclose information to third parties such as expert witnesses and other professional advisers.

 Subscribers to our mailing list will only be contacted by email promoting our services.
 We will not share your details with any third parties.
 You can change your details or unsubscribe at any time by notifying us at any time.

 How long we will keep your Personal Data

 Your Personal Data will only be retained by Smooth Law Limited until it is no longer required to: meet our legal obligations; assist us with dealing with complaints, queries and to protect our legal rights in the event of a claim being made against us; assist you with a claim against a third party.
 After completing your matter, we are entitled to keep all your papers and documents whilst there is money owing to us.
 We will keep our file of papers and any Personal Data we hold on our systems (except for any of your papers which you ask to be returned to you) for no more than six years from file closure and on the understanding that we have your authority to securely destroy the file and delete your Personal Data six years after sending you our final bill/completion of your case.
 We will not destroy documents you ask us to deposit in safe custody.

 We will contact subscribers to our mailing list every 12 months to check we have your most current details and to make sure you still wish to hear from us.

 We follow security procedures in the storage and disclosure of your Personal Data, and to protect it against accidental loss, destruction or damage.